Are You Ensuring Data Protection to Your Customers?

-Customer data privacy involves protecting and handling sensitive personal information that an individual provides during transaction.
+Customer data privacy involves protecting and handling sensitive personal information that an individual provides during transactions.
 As the internet has evolved as a medium of communication and consumers have easy access to more product information data privacy has become a growing concern.
-We all are growing in the fast-changing era of technology, our reliance on and comfort with technology is so much that we actually don’t know what we are losing.
+We all are growing in the fast-changing era of technology, our reliance on and comfort with technology is so much that we don’t know what we are losing.

 Digital assistants such as Amazon Echo and Google Home provide services like sending recordings of your queries back to the respective companies for processing data.
 What we as consumers of companies don’t realize is that there exist some hidden trackers that are scooping up our personal information.
-When you search something, companies exactly know what you want by using the history of keywords.
+When you search for something, companies exactly know what you want by using the history of keywords.
 The non-compliance to the data privacy guidelines falls on both customers and companies.

-As the concern for data privacy has grown leaps and bounds, a research conducted by Deloitte says that consumers are less likely to take surveys due to privacy concerns.
+As the concern for data privacy has grown leaps and bounds, research conducted by Deloitte says that consumers are less likely to take surveys due to privacy concerns.
 Data collected from consumers is important as it provides in-depth insights into how an organization can enhance customer experience, therefore it is important and needs to be secured.